5 electric vehicle myths busted

 – Mayor Bob Young, City of Leduc

-<em>Staff from the City of Leduc and the Action Centre beside a newly purchased Chevy Volt <em>
+Staff from the City of Leduc and the Action Centre beside a newly purchased Chevy Volt.

 Municipalities are purchasing more than electric passenger vehicles.
 They are also purchasing electric ice resurfacers for ice rinks, and electric side-by-sides for use in maintenance activities.

-Tip: Learn more about the City of Leduc, and other municipalities driving electric vehicles in the Project Showcase.
+Tip: Learn more about the City of Leduc, and other municipalities driving electric vehicles by browsing our Success Stories

 5. There are no charging stations in Alberta